Michael Witney

-Michael Witney (born Whitney Michael Armstrong; November 21, 1931 – November 30, 1983) was an American film and television actor.
+Michael Witney (born Whitney Michael Moore Armstrong; November 21, 1931 – November 30, 1983) was an American film and television actor.

 Career

 In 1963–64, Witney's first screen-acting role was a recurring part as the first wagon master, Buck Coulter, in the first 14 episodes of the ABC Western television series The Travels of Jaimie McPheeters.
 He guest-starred in other Western series, including four appearances between 1965 and 1971 on NBC's Bonanza and once on Daniel Boone, starring Fess Parker.
 He guest-starred as a cavalry captain in the 1965 episode "South Wind" of CBS's Gunsmoke.